gasparka/thesis/docs/vhdl_extensions.rst

 Examples
 --------

-This chapter provides some simple examples based on the MAC component and OOP model, that were developed in previous chapter.
+This section provides some simple examples based on the MAC component and OOP model, that were developed in previous chapter.

 Instances in series
 ~~~~~~~~~~~~~~~~~~~

-Creating new class that connects two MAC instances in series is simple, first we need to create two
+Creating a new class that connects two MAC instances in series is simple, first we need to create two
 MAC instances called MAC_0 and MAC_1 and add them to the data model (:numref:`mac-series-data`).

 .. code-block:: vhdl
-    :caption: Datamodel of 'series' class
+    :caption: Datamodel of 'series' class, in OOP-style VHDL
     :name: mac-series-data

     type self_t is record